Research In Science and Engineering (RISE) Program

 Participants work under the supervision of a faculty mentor on a cutting-edge research project.
 The program features faculty mentoring, professional development opportunities, immersive experience in the UCR science community, and an undergraduate symposium.
 Students will complete any relevant laboratory safety training at the beginning of the program.

 Through support from generous donors and institutional financial commitments to undergraduate research, the College of Natural & Agricultural Sciences pays CNAS undergraduate students in the Learning Communities CNAS Scholars program (continuing students, CNAS Scholars) and the Summer Bridge to Research program (incoming transfer students) a $5,000 stipend for the 10-week program.
-The linked application is for these programs.
+The linked applications is for these programs (only UCR CNAS students are eligible).

 This paid summer undergraduate research opportunity is hosted by CNAS and collaborates with different on-campus partners.
 These other programs include: Dynamic Genome Summer Scholars, California Alliance for Minority Participation, USDA NIFA Antimicrobial Resistance in Agriculture Program, RCC Bridges to the Baccalaureate [B2B] Program, Digital Agriculture Fellowship, and UCR Faculty NSF Career Grant partnerships.
 These other programs have their own application processes.

-The priority submission period begins on Monday, January 6, 2025.
+The submission period begins on Monday, January 6, 2025 for continuing UCR students.
 The final application deadline is March 16, 2025 at 11:59 PM.
+Please note that UCR applicants must be logged into their R'Mail account to access the RISE Application.
 Applications are reviewed on a rolling basis and faculty may begin selecting candidates prior to the final application deadline.

 For questions, please email RISE Assistant Coordinator, Alexis Acosta.